ramuskay/doc/homelab.md

+# OS

-# Baremetal install
+## Baremetal install

 The install is based on Flatcar on 3 mini PC
 For flatcar installation we are relying on the following components :

 - PXE